rperdriau/opensrxcard/README.md

 # opensrxcard
 opensrxcard is an open source SRX card project that consists of
-- An SRX card that can be used in Roland devices like the Fantom X/XR (other 5V devices like XV5080/XV3080 etc. in the future)
+- An SRX card that can be used in all compatible Roland devices (from the XV series to the Sonic Cell)
-- An Arudino Due based programmer that allows to dump, program and erase SRX cards.
+- An Arduino Due based programmer that allows to dump, program and erase SRX cards.

 ![opensrxcard-bottom](https://github.com/synthtools/opensrxcard/assets/161233431/62cd951c-e1ce-4551-b395-744099d2a2d3)
 ![opensrxcard+programmer](https://github.com/synthtools/opensrxcard/assets/161233431/e04d4bc7-eb4c-4b70-b9d9-d8b9727a307a)